Dorm Room Shopping: 50 Questions to Answer First (2026)

 44. What box stores are closest to campus?
 Will you be able to shop there or pick up previously ordered supplies?

-45. Is getting to a drug or campus store easy, or should your student bring extra toiletries?
+45. Is getting to a drug store or campus book store easy, or should your student bring extra toiletries?

 46. Is a package delivery location close enough to receive packages, and can your student carry heavy ones back to their room?

-47. Will the student have access to a car to buy additional items he might need during move-in?
+47. Will the student have access to a car to buy additional items they might need during move-in?

-48. What are your student’s electronic needs, and does his college offer discounts for computers purchased through the bookstore?
+48. What are your student’s tech needs, and does their college offer discounts for computers purchased through the bookstore?

 Move In Day

-49. Is there an elevator or only stairs in the building?
+49. Is there an elevator or only stairs in the building and should you get a folding cart to help with move in??

 50. Are you driving or flying with your student on the big day?